javahippie/javahippie.net/_posts/2022-11-03-its-about-time-1.md

 2022-12-01 on.
 After the wedding, the Duh family immediately starts their honeymoon.
 Communicating his new name to the bank is not one of Jays priorities, but they remember that they have to do this when the bank sends a contract update via mail on 2023-01-10, and it contains their old name, Jay Doe.
 They start the process with their bank advisor at Timebank and mails in their marriage certificate which proves that they are "Jay Duh" since December 1st 2022.

-In this part of the series, we will not see bitemporal functionality, yet.
-Instead, we will start out without the factor "time" in our model at all and slowly add more capabilities.

-## What is bitemporality?

-The "bi" in bitemporal database hints at the fact, that for the use case described above we have two different times we'd like to track: On one axis we have the validity of the data.
-In which timespan is the name of our customer valid and correct?
-When did we have to call our customer "Jay Doe" and when "Jay Duh"?
-On the other axis, we have the state of the system at transaction time.
-When did we know about the name change?
-In this case, Jay notified the bank on January 10th 2023 that their name changed on December 1st 2022.
+In this case, Jay notified the bank on January
+10th 2023 that their name changed on December 1st 2022.
 The validity of the new name is now "December 1st 2022 to infinity" (or until further changes are made).
 The transaction time of this information however is January 10th 2023, the bank did not know of the change earlier.
 This might be important, if we have to reproduce the document that was sent